Top partners tackling vector dark matter: Cross sections and constraints

-It is remarkable to observe how for a mediator mass of $M_\eta=50$GeV (Fig.~\ref{Cross-sections} centred plot), the Xenon1T limit, and even the neutrino floor, are evaded.
-Indeed, for $M_\Psi=500$GeV all the models are partially below Xenon1T, with $\fA$, $\fB$ and $\oA$ (red-blue-green) in a broader DM mass region.
-Increasing the scale up to $M_\Psi=1500$GeV, the latter models completely elude Xenon1T in the DM mass range 10-10000GeV.
-Such models simultaneously evade the neutrino floor in a smaller mass regions of $10$-$600$GeV, $10$-$400$GeV and $10$-$300$GeV correspondingly, whilst $\oB$ in the reduced range $10$-$50$GeV.
+It is remarkable to observe how for a mediator mass of 50 GeV (Fig.~\ref{Cross-sections} centred plot), the Xenon1T limit, and even the neutrino floor, are evaded.
+Indeed, for $M_\Psi=500$ GeV all the models are totally below Xenon1T, with the fourplet models and $\oA$ (red-blue-green) nearby the neutrino floor, and even eluding it for a DM mass higher than~$\sim 200$-$300$ GeV.
+Increasing the scale up to $M_\Psi=1500$ GeV, the latter models completely elude the neutrino floor in all the DM mass range 10-1000 GeV.

-The previous suppression is further enhanced for a higher mediator mass $M_\eta=100$GeV (Fig.~\ref{Cross-sections} lower plot).
-Indeed, for $M_\Psi=500$GeV, the Xenon1T limit is notoriously evaded in all the scanned DM mass range for the scenarios $\fA$, $\fB$ and $\oA$.
-In the same DM mass region, such models are remarkably below the neutrino floor for $M_\Psi=1500$GeV.
-In this case, $\oB$ becomes completely below Xenon1T, partially eluding the neutrino floor in the range $10$-$400$GeV.
+The previous suppression is further enhanced for a higher mediator mass of 100 GeV (Fig.~\ref{Cross-sections} lower plot).
+Indeed, for $M_\Psi=500$ GeV, the Xenon1T limit is notoriously evaded along the entire DM mass range in the fourplet scenarios and $\oA$.
+Through the same DM mass region, such models are remarkably below the neutrino floor for a top partner mass scale of 1500 GeV.
+In this case, $\oB$ becomes completely below Xenon1T, partially eluding the neutrino floor for a DM mass heavier than~$\sim 200$ GeV.

+The non-universal assumption $\operatorname{Im}(y_{q \psi })=\operatorname{Im}(y_{u \psi })=\operatorname{Re}(y_{q \psi })=\operatorname{Im}(y_{q u})=m_q/v$ and $\operatorname{Im}(\tilde{y}_{u \psi })=\operatorname{Im}(\tilde{y}_{q \psi })=m_q/v$ (consistent with MFV), with $q=c,b,t$, is implemented in Fig.~\ref{Cross-sections-uni-non-uni-couplings}.
+As it can be seen, the proportionality of the couplings to the quark mass induces an additional suppression on the SI cross sections with respect to the universal assumption considered in Fig.~\ref{Cross-sections}.
+Notice how for a relatively small mediator mass of 10 GeV the SI cross section can be suppressed below the Xenon1T limit and the neutrino floor as well for $M_\Psi=500$ GeV.
+This suggests that the DD upper bounds can be totally evaded even for a mediator masses lighter than~$\sim 10$ GeV when invoking the non-universal assumption.
+This evasion would be further enhanced for a higher top partner scales.